-James D Packer John H Alexander Current Position Executive Chairman Executive Deputy Chairman (commenced 1 December 2007): Mr Alexander currently ragreement with Crown lin December 2012.
-Fixed Remuneration Base salary: Nil. \$1,484,225 per annum The Executive Chairman, Mr Packer, does not receive any remuneration for his services to Crown.
+James D Packer John H Alexander Current Position Executive Chairman Executive Deputy Chairman (commenced 1 December 2007): Mr Alexander currently h agreement with Crown L in December 2012. , Fixed Remuneration Base salary: Nil. \$1,484,225 per annum The Executive Chairman, Mr Packer, does not receive any remuneration for his services to Crown.
 Mr Packer acts as a Director of Melco Crown Entertainment Limited, a company in which Crown has a significant investment.
-Mr Packer does not receive a fee from Crown for these services. (increasing annually by CPI) 1 Superannuation Compulsory Superannuation Guarantee Contribution up to the maximum contribution base, equating to \$15,775 per annum.
+Mr Packer does not receive a fee from Crown for these services.
+Superannuation Compulsory Superannuation Guarantee Contributio up to the maximum contribution base, equating to \$15,775 per annum.
 Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities.
 Complimentary privileges at Crown Melbourne and Crown Perth facilities and superannuation.
-Performance based remuneration Not applicable Not applicable 2012 Percentage breakdown of remuneration Not applicable Fixed remuneration 2 100% STI 0% LTI 0% Post employment benefits Not applicable Nil Post-employment restraint Not applicable Crown may impose a re term of Mr Alexander's e up to 30 November 201 employment • Termination By Senior Executive: Not applicable 12 months' notice.
-By Crown: Not applicable 12 months' notice withon notice for performance in due to incapacity. , Termination benefits Not applicable Nil Payments made prior to commencement Not applicable Nil Directors' Fees Nil Nil
+Performance based remuneration Not applicable Not applicable 2012 Percentage breakdown of remuneration Not applicable Fixed remuneration 100% STI 0% LTI 0% Post employment benefits Not applicable Nil Post-employment restraint Not applicable Crown may impose a restraint for the five year term of Mr Alexander's employment agreement up to 30 November 2012.
+Termination By Senior Executive: Not applicable 12 months' notice.
+By Crown: Not applicable 12 months' notice without cause; one month's notice for performance issues; three months' notic due to incapacity.
+Termination benefits Not applicable Nil Payments made prior to commencement Not applicable Nil Directors' Fees Nil Nil

-- 1. Mr Alexander's CPI review in the 2008-2012 financial years has been deferred with his consent. - 2.
-Includes voluntary and compulsory superannuation.
+1. Mr Alexander's CPI review in the 2008-2012 financial years has been deferred with his consent.